WyriHaximus-labs/cache/README.md

 ```

 This example eventually sets the value of the key `foo` to `bar`.
 If it
 already exists, it is overridden.
-No guarantees are made as to when the cache
+To provide guarantees as to when the cache
+value is set a promise is returned.
+Which will fulfill with true on success or
-value is set.
-If the cache implementation has to go over the network to store
+rejects with an exception on error.
+If the cache implementation has to go over
-it, it may take a while.
+the network to store it, it may take a while.

 #### remove()